jayozer/snackswap_comics/docs/presentation-2min.md

 ### Say This

 > "Watch this.
-At age 10, DR. DRIP is in **Spicy Mode** — playful burns, meme references.
+At age 10, DR. HAWLEY is in **Spicy Mode** — playful burns, meme references.
 >
 > *(toggle to 15)*
 >